 It is not generally known that there was an insurance on the life of young Walters, who is said to have been the dead body taken to Lawrence and passed for the body of Hillman.
-A reporter for THE TIMES was informed yesterday afternoon that Walters' life was insured and that the insurance money was paid, on the evidence elicited in the Hillman trial, of his death.
+A reporter for The Times was informed yesterday afternoon that Walters' life was insured and that the insurance money was paid, on the evidence elicited in the Hillman trial, of his death.174

-The Leavenworth Times was not a sympathetic admirer of Sallie Hillmon.
-Probably the report of insurance on Walters' life found its way into print as a way of suggesting that some insurance agent was so convinced that the dead man was Walters that he paid out his company's money on the strength of this conviction.
+The Leavenworth Times was not sympathetic towards Sallie Hillmon.175 Probably the report of insurance on Walters' life found its way into print as a way of suggesting that some insurance agent was so convinced that the dead man was Walters that he paid out his company's money on the strength of this conviction.
 But to this writer the reported circumstance suggests another possibility altogether.
-The defendants repeatedly argued the unlikelihood that such a man as John Hillmon would purchase insurance on his worthless life; could Frederick Adolph Walters, an unmarried man and a cigarmaker by trade, have been any likelier to invest in such a cause?
-Hillmon had a wife to provide for, but F.A.
-Walters had no dependents, and no more prospects than the older man.
-But if the defendants wished to induce not only his sister Mrs. Rieffenach but other members of the Walters family to testify (as they did) about correspondence from Frederick Adolph that mentioned the name Hillmon, what better method of compensating them for their trouble than retrospectively issuing a policy of insurance on his life, then paying the proceeds to his bereaved family-- a gesture splendidly synchronous with their insistence that he had died at Crooked Creek?
+The defendants repeatedly argued the unlikelihood that such a man as

+John Hillmon would purchase insurance on his worthless life; could Frederick Adolph Walters, an unmarried man and a cigarmaker by trade, have been any likelier to invest in such a cause?
+Hillmon had a wife to provide for, but Walters had no dependents.
+But if the defendants wished to induce his sister and other members of the Walters family to testify (as they did) about correspondence from Frederick Adolph that mentioned the name Hillmon, what better method of compensating them for their trouble than retrospectively issuing a policy of insurance on his life, then paying the proceeds to his bereaved family-a gesture splendidly synchronous with their insistence that he had died at Crooked Creek?